Second Battle of Cawnpore: Tantya Tope defeated

 The rebels had continued to make some attacks on the British positions.
 On 4 December, they attempted to destroy the bridge by floating blazing rafts down the river.
 An attack on the entire British line on 5 December was beaten off.
 Campbell was now ready to make his own attack, having received 5,600 reinforcements with 35 guns.

 The rebels numbered 14,000 with up to 40 guns.
 Their left, which included some of the Nana Sahib's retainers, rested on the Ganges and was protected by a canal running from the river.
 Their centre held the city of Cawnpore itself, which had thick walls and a warren of narrow streets.
-Their right wing, which included the Gwalior Contingent, occupied an open p[lain with scattered lime kilns and brick mounds.
+Their right wing, which included the Gwalior Contingent, occupied an open plain with scattered lime kilns and brick mounds.
 Campbell calculated that the city of Cawnpore would impede the movement of rebels from their left to their right flank.

 On 6 December, Windham opened a violent bombardment from the entrenchment to deceive the rebels that Campbell was about to attack their left.
 The real attack was made on their right, curling around the city of Cawnpore to threaten the rebels' links to Kalpi.
 Campbell's artillery, which included many guns that were heavier than those possessed by the rebels, particularly the 24-pounders manned by the sailors of the Naval Brigade, was the decisive factor.
-Campbell reported that "On this occasion there was the sight beheld of 24=pounder guns advancing with the first line of skirmishers."
+Campbell reported that "On this occasion there was the sight beheld of 24-pounder guns advancing with the first line of skirmishers."

 As the Gwalior Contingent broke and fled, the Nana Sahib's own retainers and adherents were defeated north of the city.
 The pursuit by Campbell's cavalry was pressed as hard as possible, capturing almost every gun and cart from the rebels.
 At Bithoor, the Nana Sahib's treasury was captured the next day, concealed in a well.